wp-plugins/cognito-forms/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Instructions ==
+1. After activating the plugin, a Cognito Forms section will appear on the admin bar.
+Click on this, and either create an account or login if you already have one.
+2. Once you have logged into Cognito Forms, create a new form.
+All forms that you create will be available to be inserted into the content editor when editing a page or post.
+3. When editing a page or post, click on the Cognito Forms icon, the orange cog, and select your form to be inserted.
+4. Update your page or post and your form should appear.

 == Frequently Asked Questions ==

 = Is Cognito Forms cloud-hosted? =